-- Ensure the header is tilted all the way OUT (tilt cylinder fully extended), with the gauge wheels removed or fully retracted out of the way and air system pressurized to 100 psi. - Make sure the header lateral tilt is level and the header and combine are sitting on a level surface. - Lower the header until the dividers just touch the ground.
+- Ensure the header is tilted all the way out (if hydraulic tilt cylinder is installed), with the gauge wheels removed or fully retracted out of the way and air system pressurized to 100 psi. - Make sure the header lateral tilt is level and the header and combine are sitting on a level surface. - Lower the header until the dividers just touch the ground.